 Before you follow this route, I highly recommend you check/consult the tourism office first to verify if there are no current path restrictions.
 This is very important.

-Lastly, if you plan to end your hike with a boat ride in Konigssee (from Salet) back to the town, you must secure a one-way trip from the ticket counters before hiking.
+Lastly, you must secure a one-way trip from the ticket counters before hiking if you plan to end your hike with a boat ride in Konigssee (from Salet).
 Currently, we can only book roundtrip tickets online for boat rides in Konigssee.

 Obersee, in German, means Upper Lake.
 The lake’s name makes sense when you compare the surface elevation of Obersee and Konigssee.
 It is approximated that Obersee’s water surface elevation is 10 meters higher than Konigssee’s.